zhou-diyu/zhou-diyu.github.io/_pages/about.md

 ======
 My research is in the general area of computer systems.
 I'm specifically interested in operating systems, concurrency, storage systems, virtualization, and dependable computing.

-My Ph.D. thesis is focused on building **practical, low-overhead** dependability mechanisms (fault-tolerance mechanisms and a debugging tool) for hypervisors, containers, and server applications.
-The approach involves identifying sweet spots in the design space of dependability mechanisms that balance soundness and overhead, leveraging hardware/operating system/hypervisor support.